UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 sh run_wwtp_sequencing_analysis.sh <wastewater sequencing run_name>
 ```

-You can use the '-resume' flag as an optional argument and it will be passed to 'run_viralrecon.sh' script and Nextflow will attempt to resume the pipeline.
+You can use the `-resume` flag as an optional argument and it will be passed to [run_viralrecon.sh](run_viralrecon.sh) script and Nextflow will attempt to resume the pipeline.
 It is a great way of resuming a run without having to start the analysis from scratch.
-If you don't provide it, $resume_option will be empty, and 'run_viralrecon.sh' will run without the -resume flag, just like before.
+If you don't provide it, `$resume_option` will be empty, and `run_viralrecon.sh` will run without the `-resume` flag, just like before.

 ```bash
 sh run_wwtp_sequencing_analysis.sh <wastewater sequencing run_name> -resume